SuicideOS/SuicideOS/README.md

 # SuicideOS <!-- omit in toc -->

-SuicideOS is customizable recipe for security-focused Debian-based GNU/Linux distributions based on all the best flavors.
+SuicideOS is a customizable recipe for security-focused Debian-based GNU/Linux distributions based on all the best flavors.

 ## Table of Contents <!-- omit in toc -->